 Deb founded For All Ages with a vision to change the aging narrative and promote kindness across generations by implementing impactful programs that improve the health and well-being of people of all ages.
 Deb has brought together her passion for promoting intergenerational opportunities and interest in combating loneliness and isolation, her work as a nonprofit board member and advisor, and her experience with starting and growing businesses to found For All Ages.

 Deb received her law degree with honors from the University of Connecticut after earning an MBA from the University of Massachusetts and a Bachelor of Science degree in Finance from UConn.
 After enjoying success in the insurance industry for many years, Deb shared her expertise with, and provided leadership and guidance to, a variety of nonprofits.
 Her passion for making the world a better place led her to found a nonprofit that can simultaneously impact current and future generations.

 Deb is a member of the University of Connecticut Aging Research Interest Group and is a certified Dementia Friend.

-As co-founder of For All Ages, Gary embraces the idea that growing older can and should be an asset to be leveraged to promote kindness, caring, truthfulness and knowledge transfer to improve the mental and physical well-being of all generations.
-Gary is a dedicated advocate of the value of intergenerational connections and is focused on giving back to make a difference in improving the quality of life for both sage adults and youth.
+As co-founder of For All Ages, Gary embraces the idea that growing older can and should be an asset to be leveraged to promote kindness, caring, and knowledge transfer to improve the mental and physical well-being of all generations.
+Gary is a dedicated advocate of the value of intergenerational connection and is focused on giving back to improve the quality of life for both sage adults and youth.

 Gary has been actively involved with intergenerational coaching and youth mentoring programs for the past two decades.
 Currently, he is in his 6th year as a volunteer mentor in the West Hartford, CT public school system, mentoring 3 boys in grades 5, 8 and 10.
 Gary also has over 20 years of experience coaching girls and boys in baseball, softball and basketball.